 - Will vertebrate animals be euthanized on my behalf for my scientific research, teaching, or testing needs?

 If you have answered yes to any of these questions you will probably need an IACUC protocol and the applicable training modules.
 If you are planning field studies, use the resources below to learn how to develop the appropriate protocol.
-If there is any doubt about training requirements or if you have any other questions on this topic, please contact the IACUC Administrator at (775) 682-6571.
+If there is any doubt about training requirements or if you have any other questions on this topic, please contact IACUC Staff at firstname.lastname@example.org.

 Additional training and resources